Group Travel Tour Operator and DMC for Amiens and The Somme, France

 Day 3

 Between Amiens and Albert lie many of the most notorious battlefields, memorials and cemeteries of the Battle of the Somme.
-From the evocative Thiepval Memorial to those that perished with no known grave, to the rolling trenches of Beaumont-Hamel Newfoundland Memorial, Delville Wood or simply a small roadside cemetery, the haunting history of the area is hard to miss.
+From the evocative Thiepval Memorial to the rolling trenches of Beaumont-Hamel Newfoundland Memorial, Delville Wood or simply a small roadside cemetery, the haunting history of the area is hard to miss.

 Day 4